Nawabi Paneer Recipe (Restaurant-Style White Curry)

 • Remove the pan from the heat and let the mixture cool down.

-• Transfer it to a blender along with ½ cup water and blend to make a smooth paste.
+• Transfer it to a blender along with ½ cup of water and blend to make a smooth paste.
 Scrape the sides of the blender a few times.

 • If you want extra smooth curry, then you can pass this paste through a fine-mesh strainer.